-Off the coast of Thailand a new eco business is reclaiming sea plastic and turning it into a material that can be used in watch straps (and more) – as seen on the new #C60 tide
+Off the coast of Thailand an eco business is reclaiming sea plastic and turning it into a material that can be used in watch straps (and more) – as seen on the #C60 tide

 Deep in the island archipelagos on the Andaman Sea and along the southwest coast of Thailand, lives the Moken tribe.
 Indigenous sea gypsies, these people’s ancestors have lived as nomads on the sea for centuries.